PCdLf/wearalyze/README.md

 runApp()
 ```

-Or alternatively, you can head over to the app.R file and click the "Run App" button in RStudio.
+Or alternatively, you can head over to the `app.R` file and click the "Run App" button in RStudio.

 # For developers

 ## Using renv

 Since this project is using `renv` to manage project dependencies, it is required to snapshot the project library after installing new packages.
 This can be done by running `renv::snapshot()` which will make changes to the `renv.lock` file.
 Make sure that the dependencies are recorded in the `dependencies.R` file!

-## Python dependencies

-`renv` is also equipped to handle Python dependencies.
-These Python dependencies are stored in requirements.txt.
-This happens automatically when you call `renv::restore()`, so make sure to do so when you have worked on .py scripts. `renv` will automatically look for import statements in the .py files and add the required packages to the requirements.txt file.